NuclearManD/NeoNetApi/README.md

  * Can operate over any stream
  * Can work with or without internet connection depending on configuration
  * No routers/NAT: all ports open and servers don't need port forwarding
+ * A server running over a TCP uplink can change it's IP and reconnect - and everything still works.
  * Simple, packet-based protocol for sending chunks of data
  * up to 2^64 addresses, and up to 2^32 ports (never will run out in forseeable future)
  * Should be fairly lightweight